apache/cordova-docs/www/docs/en/1.5.0/guide/upgrading/webos/index.md

     KIND, either express or implied.
 See the License for the specific language governing permissions and limitations
     under the License.

+title: Upgrading PhoneGap webOS
 ---

 Upgrading PhoneGap webOS
 =======================

-This document is for people who need to upgrade their Cordova versions from an older version to a current version of Cordova.
+This document is for people who need to upgrade their Cordova versions from an older [version](../../../phonegap/storage/parameters/version.html) to a current [version](../../../phonegap/storage/parameters/version.html) of Cordova.

 ## Upgrade to 1.5.0 from 1.4.1 ##